-Our new program, Road 2 Success: Avenues of Entrepreneurship, consists of four distinct avenues of education:
+SNAG’s Road 2 Success: Avenues of Entrepreneurship, consists of four distinct avenues of education:

-Craft Lab 2 hour Webinar professional development classes, help artists recognize and adapt to changing models and pursue innovative business solutions, allowing them to build skill sets to address economic realities and grow stronger businesses.
+Craft Labs 2 hour Webinar professional development classes, help artists recognize and adapt to changing models and pursue innovative business solutions, allowing them to build skill sets to address economic realities and grow stronger businesses.

-Live Q&A’s offering subject matter experts and peer to peer support to create opportunities for currently successful artists to connect with new/emerging/expanding artists to share with them their experiences and successes and to teach new skills.
+Live Q&As offering subject matter experts and peer-to-peer support to create opportunities for currently successful artists to connect with new/emerging/expanding artists to share with them their experiences and successes and to teach new skills.

 Resources that are downloadable and available on our website to help you grow and build the business of your dreams.
-These include handouts and toolkits.
-These will focus on individual components for creating successful & sustainable businesses with subjects similar to those offered through Craft Labs and Live Q&A’s.
+These include handouts and tool kits.
+These will focus on individual components for creating successful & sustainable businesses with subjects similar to those offered through Craft Labs and Live Q&As.

 Forging a Foundation an 8-week online Business Plan Development/Re-Development Course to help new/emerging artists and existing business owners to create comprehensive business plans in order to start-up, expand, or enhance their businesses.
 This course will also support existing businesses by recognizing business planning doesn’t stop when the sales start.
 This course will provide a way to assess the whole business model, advance a new idea that will fit within the larger business, and gain peer feedback in a confidential setting.